rubenkleiman/diet/lib/data/README.md

 # BUGS
-polyunsaturated fats not saving in ingredients edit
+## polyunsaturated fats not saving in ingredients edit
+## remove dead nutrition score code

 # Can you give me a javascript function that for a set of nutritional amounts will return some measure of adherence to DASH guidelines?
 ## The input argument is "totals" (it looks like this):